 We cannot control annual snowmelt, runoff, or weather, but we can prepare and respond as necessary.
-Water issues can mean that the community needs to conserve water.
-The following may be required during these times, as we try to keep up at the Water Treatment Plant:
+The following may be required during these times, as city employees try to keep up at the Water Treatment Plant:

 - Voluntary water conservation may be asked of the community

 - Mandatory water conservation, as outlined in the Water Rationing Action Plan